Wave Energy Scotland: Annual conference

+With the exception of 2020 and 2021, WES has held an annual conference since 2016 to showcase progress in the sector.

-The first Wave Energy Scotland annual conference was held on 2 December 2016 at Pollock Halls in Edinburgh This provided an update of ongoing and future calls, plus quick-fire updates from participants ongoing PTO and NWEC calls.
+The first Wave Energy Scotland annual conference was held on 2 December 2016 at Pollock Halls in Edinburgh.
+This provided an update of ongoing and future calls, plus quick-fire updates from participants ongoing PTO and NWEC calls.

 A second annual conference was held on 28 November 2017.

 The third annual conference was held on 6 December 2018 at the Edinburgh International Conference Centre.